 Dehradun – Mussorie – Dhanaulti – Kanatal – Chamba – Rishikesh

-Of all these places; Kanatal is at the highest altitude of 2,590 meters and the entire small town gets buried under snow in the months of January and February.
+Of all these places, Kanatal is at the highest altitude of 2,590 meters.
+The entire village gets buried under snow in the months of January and February.
 Mussorie of course is one of the most popular tourist destinations and the road from Dehradun till here remains open throughout the year.

-This is another place in close proximity of Delhi where you can find snow in winter.
+This is another place in close proximity to Delhi where you can find snow in winter.
 Even though almost equal in distance, the drive to Chakrata can actually be shorter than to Mussorie in terms of time.
-There are two routes that you can take to reach here.
-Once is via Delhi, Meerut, Muzaffarnagar, Dehradoon, Vikasnagar which is about 350 kilometers total.
-Other and the shorter one is via Kurukshetra, Yamunanagar and Paonta Sahib, about 320 kilometers.
-Road conditions will also be better on the Paonta Sahib route.
-If you started early from Delhi by 4 AM, you can easily make it to Chakrata by noon.

-This journey too can be done in form of a circuit; meaning that you can come via Kurukshetra and go home via Roorkee, Muzaffarnagar route.
-In peak winter, Chakrata is covered under sheets of snow and a perfect place to spend some time in tranquility.
+This journey also can be done in the form of a circuit.
+You can reach Chakrata via Kurukshetra and go home via Roorkee, Muzaffarnagar route.
+In peak winter, Chakrata gets covered under sheets of snow and is a perfect place to spend some time in tranquility.
 If you have around 4 days in hand, you can spend one in Chakrata, and also cover Mussorie on your way back.

 Shimla / Kufri / Narkanda